Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Symbols and short-time existence of flows of -structures

 More generally, one can check using~\eqref{eq:symbDQ2} that if $0 \leq b_1 - a - 1 < 4$ and $b_1 + b_2 \geq 1$, then

 where $c =1- \frac{1}{4} (b_1 - a - 1) > 0$, showing that $D_{\tilde \ph} Q$ is strongly elliptic. $\blacktriangle$

-We can now state and prove our main result for strong ellipticity of second order quasilinear differential operators on $\G$-structures. \begin{prop} Let $M$ be a $7$-manifold with a $\G$-structure $\tilde \ph$, and let $\hat P \colon \Omega^3_+ (M) \to \Omega^3 (M)$ be the quasilinear differential operator
+We can now state and prove our main result for strong ellipticity of second-order quasilinear differential operators on $\G$-structures. \begin{prop} Let $M$ be a $7$-manifold with a $\G$-structure $\tilde \ph$, and let $\hat P \colon \Omega^3_+ (M) \to \Omega^3 (M)$ be the quasilinear differential operator

 Let $W(\ph, \tilde \ph)^k = g^{ij} (\Gamma_{ij}^k - \tilde \Gamma_{ij}^k) -2 a \Vop T^k$ as in~\eqref{eq:Wdef}, where $\tilde \Gamma$ denotes the Christoffel symbols of the Riemannian metric $\tilde g$ induced by $\tilde \ph$, and suppose that